-Facebook Server May Be Down: Check Facebook Server Status
+1. Check Facebook Server Status

-While it’s rare, sometimes there are issues with Facebook’s server.
-Luckily, users can check the status of the server on Facebook’s developer website to see if any issues they might be having are related to issues with Facebook’s server.
-There is an itemized list of issues on the website which gives an idea of past and current issues.
+Many of the reasons for Facebook pictures not loading are that it’s the result of issues on the side of the user.
+However, this isn’t always the case, and it’s worth checking the status of the server on Facebook’s developer website to see if they’re having issues.
+There is an itemized list of issues on the website that gives an idea of past and current issues.

 Checking this website can let you know if there is an issue with rendering images.
 In a case like this, you’ll just have to wait until Facebook resolves the issue.